Intelligent Protection International Limited - Providing over a decade of security and protection for our global clients!

 Any professional security service will fit around the client’s lifestyle and be as unrestrictive as possible.
 Sure, there will need to be changes made and people will have to adapt to those changes.
 But the best possible aid in a holistic approach to security, is getting everyone to 'buy into' those changes; communicating that can be a challenge in large households or among supporting personnel.

 Early on in the plot, Farmer discovers that the young Chauffeur 'Henry' has had no formal training and sets about giving him some instruction in Defensive Driving.
-Ideally, a Security Trained Driver or specialist Chauffeur would have been employed in this role, as it's not ideal training people on the job!
+Ideally, a Chauffeur Services or specialist Chauffeur would have been employed in this role, as it's not ideal training people on the job!
 A Chauffeur plays a key role in the security of a client and as such, should have a professional driving background, as well as formal security/driver training.

 There is plenty of precedent set in regards to determined intruders gaining access to victims homes.
 This list of course includes the Queen, who once famously found an intruder (Michael Fagan) at the foot of her bed.
 This incident was in 1982 and was Fagan's second atempt at gaining access to the Palace, the first attempt was just a month before, when Fagan fleed after 'startling' a housemaid.